Nithil3007/Clinical-Trial-Matcher/README.md

 ## Assumptions
 - Thought I had to go with a RAG to extract details from the transcript.
 But it was not required, as the transcripts were not too long, and using RAGs would be excessive (it would increase the number of steps dramatically).
-- I assumed 'interventions' parameter wouldn't be needed to filter the trials.
+- I assumed the 'interventions' parameter wouldn't be needed to filter the trials.
 But using it gave better results.
-- Since its my first time using the trials API, I assumed it would only return trials if there was a strong match.
+- Since it's my first time using the trials API, I assumed it would only return trials if there was a strong match.
 But that was not the case.
-- An object storage service (AWS S3) was easier to implement and cheap.
+- An object storage service (AWS S3) was easier to implement and cheaper.
 Even though a database would have been much better in terms of performance and security.
 - I had trouble coming up with the right project structure (especially for the frontend).
 Turns out not using subfolders was the right option.